Page Title

 The Seed Library, located at Mundaring Public Library, aims to provide a variety of organic, heirloom and native seeds to the local community.

-Once planted and grown, seeds can again be harvested and returned to the Library to be put into circulation for people to plant.
-Through sharing seeds, the tradition of seed saving is kept alive.
+Once planted and grown, seeds can be harvested and returned to the Library to be added to the Seed Library collection.

 Types of seeds

-Seed packets include a variety of vegetables, herbs and flowers which have all been collected from the local area.
+The Mundaring Seed Library includes a variety of vegetables, herbs and flowers which have all been collected from the local area.

 The seed packets provide specific instructions on how to plant the seeds.